magento/devdocs/guides/v2.1/cloud/env/variables-deploy.md

 -  **Default**—_Not set_
 -  **Version**—Magento 2.1 and later

+Use this environment variable to make sure message queues are running after a deployment.
 By default, the deployment process overwrites all settings in the `env.php` file.
-Use this environment variable to make sure message queues are running after a deployment.
+Refer to [Manage message queues]({{page.baseurl}}config-guide/mq/manage-mysql.html) for more information about how this works in {{site.data.var.ce}} and {{site.data.var.ee}}.

-You must set the variable value using JSON.
-Refer to [Manage message queues]({{page.baseurl}}cloud/env/working-with-variables.html#manage-message-queues) for more information.
+{% include cloud/cron-consumers-runner.md %}

 ### `DO_DEPLOY_STATIC_CONTENT`